 Mark Liberman began his career at AT&T Bell Labs in 1975, and moved in 1990 to the University of Pennsylvania, where he is a professor in the departments of Linguistics and Computer and Information Science.
-He has participated in DARPA's Human Language Technology programs since the mid 1980s.
-His involvement in the open data movement began with the ACL Data Collection Initiative in the 1980s, and continued with the provision of shared data for DARPA and other HLT programs, and the founding of the Linguistic Data Consortium in 1992.
+He has participated in DARPA's HLT programs since the mid-1980s.
+His involvement in the open data movement began with the Association for Computer Linguistics' Data Collection Initiative in the 1980s, and continued with the provision of shared data for DARPA and other HLT programs, and the founding of the LDC in 1992.
 His current research activities include methods for easier development of resources for languages that lack them, and the application of data-intensive linguistic analysis to clinical, educational, and legal issues.